steffenheyne/EDeNseq/README.md

 Note: Currently only in clustering mode, no BED file is necessary and all provided sequences are used!

+## Create BED file for large fasta file

+One can use samtools for this purpose: `samtools faidx my_genomes.fa.gz`

+Then best use `awk` or simlar tools to get the columns in the right order!

 ## Download bacterial reference genomes from NCBI